Flexible password complexity filters for Active Directory

 Force use of strong passwords

-Our tool ensures that your end-users use strong passwords while limiting help desk calls related to passwords.
-It is a powerful password rules validator for Windows Server.
+Our tool ensures that your end-users use strong passwords while limiting help desk calls related to Windows passwords.
+It's a powerful password rules validator for Windows Server.
 Native code means fast execution and reliable in use.
-ActivePasswords uses official Windows API hooks to achieve its goals and is unicode compatible.
+ActivePasswords uses official Windows API hooks to achieve its goals and is unicode aware.
+It needs only one DLL file, which translates to easy installation and configuration with no software bloat on your Domain Controller servers.

 A -no questions asked- trial is available for download .
 You also want to read the QuickStart Manual.
-If no license key is entered ActivePasswords will be fully functional for 30 days after installation.
-After this period ActivePasswords will stop functioning and your servers will continue to function like they did before installing ActivePasswords.
+If no license key is entered, ActivePasswords will be fully functional for 30 days after installation.
+After this period ActivePasswords will go into a basic run-mode and your servers will continue to function like they did before installing ActivePasswords.

 Password change reminder

-Optionally you can run the small tool PCR (short for PasswordChangeRequest) on client computers that will periodically warn the user starting 8 days before her password expires.
-Users see a customizable clear top level message pop-up requesting a password change.
-This is much better than the default behaviour of Windows: it only displays a small balloon tip for a short moment in the notification area that says 'consider changing your password'…
+Optionally run the small PCR tool (PasswordChangeRequest) on client computers.
+It periodically asks the user to change his password, starting 8 days before her password expires.
+Users see a customizable top-level message pop-up requesting a password change.
+This is much better than the behaviour of Windows: it displays a small balloon tip for a short moment that says 'consider changing your password'…

-With ActivePasswords you decide what complexity requirements must be satisfied when a domain passwords is changed or reset.
-Settings are configured with Group Policy.
+With ActivePasswords you decide what complexity requirements must be satisfied when a domain password is changed or reset.
+Settings are centrally configured with Group Policy.

-You can apply different password policies for selected Active Directory security groups or organizational units.
-In a school environment students can have an easy password while teachers must have strong passwords.
+Apply different password policies to targeted Active Directory security groups and/or organizational units.
+In a school environment students can have a relatively simple password while teachers are forced to use strong passwords.
+All password configuration, including the Windows fine-grained password settings, happens at one central location: the group policy management console.

 ActivePasswords Settings (all optional)

-- Minimum number of words (useful to enforce the use of password phrases)
+- Minimum number of words (enforce the use of a password phrase)

 - Maximum number of repeated characters (prevents a password like 'Aaaaaaa1')

-- Maximum number of consecutive ascending or descending characters (prevents '1234Cba')
+- Maximum number of sequential characters (prevents '1234Dcba')

 - Minimum number of upper case letters